 9 FAM 402.14

-22 CFR 41.12 identifies the following P visa classification symbols for aliens of artists, entertainers, or athletes in accordance with INA 101(a)(15)(P):
+(U) 22 CFR 41.12 identifies the following P visa classification symbols for artists, entertainers, athletes, and essential support personnel:

 Artist or Entertainer in a Reciprocal Exchange Program

 Artist or Entertainer in a Culturally Unique Program

 Spouse or Child of P1, P2, or P3

 (U) The U.S. Citizenship and Immigration Services (USCIS) uses the following definitions in adjudicating P petitions: